kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 ## Introduction

-This proposal adds a new function (ButtonName) to use the hardware button ~~installed in the vehicle~~ as a shortcut key.
+This proposal adds a new function (ButtonName) to use the hardware button as a shortcut key during projection mode app.

 ## Motivation